Julian Bond: Later civil-rights activism

-Other political views
+Criticism of Republican administration and Tea Party

 Bond was a strong critic of the George W. Bush administration, in large part because he believed it was illegitimate.
 Twice in 2001, first in February when he spoke to the NAACP board and then in July when he spoke at that organization's national convention, he attacked the administration for selecting Cabinet secretaries "from the Taliban wing of American politics".
 Bond specifically criticized Attorney General John Ashcroft, who had opposed affirmative action, and Interior Secretary Gale Norton, who defended the Confederacy in a 1996 speech on states' rights.
 In the selection of these individuals, Bond said, Bush had appeased "the wretched appetites of the extreme right wing and chosen Cabinet officials whose devotion to the Confederacy is nearly canine in its uncritical affection".
 House Majority Leader Dick Armey responded to Bond's statement with a letter in which he accused NAACP leaders of "racial McCarthyism".
 Bond later said at the annual NAACP convention that year, that since Bush's election, he had "had his picture taken with more black people than voted for him."

-On May 14, 2013, while appearing on MSNBC, Bond called the Tea Party the "Taliban wing of American politics".
-It was under review by the IRS.
-Bond told MSNBC, "I think it's entirely legitimate to look at the Tea Party."
-But he also said, "It was wrong for the IRS to behave in this heavy-handed manner.
-They didn't explain it well before or now what they're doing and why they're doing it."
-He called Tea Party members "a group of people who are admittedly racist, who are overtly political, who've tried as best as they can to harm President Obama in every way they can".
-He added, "We all ought to be a little worried about them."